Top 8 Video Hosting Platforms for Your Online Courses

 5. Check for integrations: Look for a platform that integrates with other tools you use, such as your website, email marketing software, or learning management system.
 Integrations can make it easier to manage your course and reach your target audience.

-1. YouTube
+YouTube

 YouTube has a massive user base, with over two billion monthly active users, making it an excellent platform for hosting online courses.
 It offers a wide range of features, including video editing tools, captioning options, and live streaming.
-YouTube also offers advanced analytics tools that can help content creators understand their audience and optimize their content for better engagement.
+YouTube also provides advanced analytics tools that can help content creators understand their audience and optimize their content for better engagement.

 Pros of hosting your online course on YouTube: